Skip to content

-Repository deploying an AKS cluster on demand, installing ArgoCD or Flux on those clusters enabling GitOps for custom helm charts
+Repository deploying an AKS cluster on demand, installing ArgoCD or Flux on those clusters enabling GitOps with Helm charts or Kustomization's

 Github workflows will be utilized in this.
 Required secrets need to be set therefore for this Github repository.
 Once the workflows described in the Preconditions and Deploy an AKS cluster and install the ArgoCD or FluxCD helm charts sections have been successfully executed, all resource groups listed should be visible in the Azure Portal UI: